 Plaque psoriasis is the most common type.
-Nearly 90% of people with psoriasis have this type.1 Symptoms of plaque psoriasis include:
+Most people with psoriasis have this type.
+Symptoms of plaque psoriasis include:

-Guttate psoriasis is the second most common type, affecting up to 10% of people who have psoriasis.
+Guttate psoriasis affects a small number of people who have psoriasis.
 It is also called raindrop psoriasis.
 People with guttate psoriasis may have: